moment/momentjs.com/docs/moment/07-customization/00-intro.md

 });
 ```

 Any properties specified will be updated, while others will remain the same.
 This function does not affect moments that already exist.
+Not that calling `updateLocale` also sets the current global locale to that locale.

 To revert an update use:
 ```javascript